project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 **View Reports:**
 - Latest report: `BURNDOWN.md` in repository root
+- Chart images: `.github/workflows/burndown-*.png`
-- Historical reports: View git history of `BURNDOWN.md`
+- Historical reports: View git history of `BURNDOWN.md` and chart images
+- Historical data: `.github/workflows/burndown-history.json` (tracks daily progress)
-- Can link from project board or wiki
+- Can link from project board, wiki, or README

 No additional configuration is needed - all workflows use the PAT token configured in setup step 0.